Unjustified variation in the use of healthcare services

 Research Questions

-- explore socioeconomic variation in the consumption of three different healthcare services in Norway
+- explore socio-economic variation in the consumption of three different healthcare services in Norway

 In Article I, hospital admissions for children aged 1-16 years were studied.
-In Article II, cancer care pathways for lung, colorectal, prostate, and breast cancer were examined, focusing on two different populations; i) the proportion of pathway patients who did not have the relevant cancer type, and ii) the proportion of cancer patients included in the care pathways.
+In Article II, care pathways for lung, colorectal, prostate, and breast cancer were examined, focusing on two different populations; i) the proportion of care pathway patients who did not have the relevant cancer type, and ii) the proportion of cancer patients included in care pathways.
 In Article III, patients with atrial fibrillation and the proportion treated with ablation were studied.

 - Paper I: Olsen, F., Balteskard, L., Uleberg, B., Jacobsen, B.K., Heuch, I. & Moen, A. (2021).
 Impact of parents’ education on variation in hospital admissions for children: a population-based cohort study.